 Mediation is a texture of Alternative Dispute Resolution.
-Mediation is a very well Structured from of Negotiations. last decade it picks very fastest growth in the Indian Judicial system and become stressbusters for Judiciary.
+Mediation is a very well Structured form of Negotiations. last decade it picks the very fastest growth in the Indian Judicial system and become stressbusters for Judiciary.
 Mediation is a process where parties can enter into it anytime and participate as a volunteer.
-Compare to Litigation it become very popular among the people and in the Legal market because it is stressbuster, cost effective, cooperative, time saving process.
-Mediation has lot of benefits, where a third party observed the process and try to reach out an amicable solution.
+Compare to Litigation it becomes very popular among the people and in the Legal market because it is a stressbuster, cost-effective, cooperative, time-saving process.
+Mediation has a lot of benefits, where a third party observed the process and tries to reach out an amicable solution.
 So, in the last clients feel satisfaction which plays a vital role and attracts more to go with it.
-After 2018 amendment passed by the Hon’ble Supreme Court of India every District court has Mediation center, where parties can enjoy the benefit of ADR mechanism.
-Which change the view of Indian Legal market?
+After the 2018 amendment passed by the Hon’ble Supreme Court of India, every District court has a Mediation center, where parties can enjoy the benefit of the ADR mechanism.
+Which change the view of the Indian Legal market?

-Since the Vedic period the process of resolving the disputes been invented.
-By using the different modes of ADR to resolving the disputes becomes new way in India.
-The process of Mediation benefits both the sides.
-Indian judicial system matters are being runs by the lawyers more than 15-20 years to get justice, where compare to litigation ADR is absolutely marvelous way to get justice within the time and in India it has been very flexible and friendly way.
-Mediation is a process where both the parties present their augment before third party and try to reach out very fruitful solutions, and the mediator can be anyone who has well qualification, designation or party can choose by their wish.
+Since the Vedic period the process of resolving disputes been invented.
+By using the different modes of ADR to resolving disputes becomes the new way in India.
+The process of Mediation benefits both sides.
+Indian judicial system matters are being runs by the lawyers for more than 15-20 years to get justice, where compare to litigation ADR is absolutely marvelous way to get justice within the time and in India, it has been the very flexible and friendly way.
+Mediation is a process where both the parties present their augment before a third party and try to reach out to very fruitful solutions, and the mediator can be anyone who has the good qualification, designation or party can choose by their wish.
 The mediator’s sole Function is to assist the participants to agree on the terms of settlement which may then be ratified by the court.
-In most of the cases in India people voluntarily approach this option to reach out the solutions by mutually agree upon the given Judgment.
-In India one of the primary benefits of this process is “Confidentiality”.
+In most cases in India people voluntarily approach this option to reach out the solutions by mutually agree upon the given Judgment.
+In India, one of the primary benefits of this process is “Confidentiality”.

 Indian Legal Market:

 A legal system is a process of enforcing the Law.
-As we know that Indian judicial system follows Common law system and most of the Indian laws are adopted from British laws.
-The structure of Indian Courts is as follow: Supreme Court of India, District Courts and Sub-ordinate Courts.
-Well India has the oldest judiciary in the world.
-The one and only judicial system which has glorious and ancient pedigree.
-Once upon a time in the Indian legal system there were juries who decides and given the order according to the case matters.
+As we know that Indian judicial system follows the Common law system and most of the Indian laws are adopted from British laws.
+The structure of Indian Courts is as follows Supreme Court of India, District Courts, and Sub-ordinate Courts.
+Well, India has the oldest judiciary in the world.
+The one and only judicial system have a glorious and ancient pedigree.
+Once upon a time in the Indian legal system, there were juries who decide and given the order according to the case matters.
 In the K.M.
-NANAVATI vs State of Maharashtra the last case where jury given their decision in this case matter.
-Then in the year 1982 in Gujarat, the concept of ADR has been emerged.
+NANAVATI vs State of Maharashtra the last case where the jury given their decision in this case matter.
+Then in the year 1982 in Gujarat, the concept of ADR has emerged.
 The mechanism of ADR introduced as a “LOK-ADALAT”.
 The “Lok-Adalat” was governed by the State Legal Service Authorities.
-The aim is to provide the justice to all and to release the burden of cases.
-There are several methods of resolving the disputes like mini-trials, summary jury trial and med-arb.
-Lok-Adalat is still runs by various organization to help the people.
+The aim is to provide justice to all and to release the burden of cases.
+There are several methods of resolving the disputes like mini-trials, summary jury trials, and med-arb.
+Lok-Adalat is still run by various organizations to help the people.
 Because in the Indian Legal market litigation takes at most 15 years to given amicable solutions to the parties.
 The one and only major drawback.
-After the concept of ADR has been picks the fantastic wave in the Legal market.
-Slowly and gradually, it become more trustful and powerful method among the Indian people and around the Globe. in India is the process of Mediation is completely confidential and any information furnished by any party and a document prepared or submitted is inadmissible and sealed.
+After the concept of ADR has been picking the fantastic wave in the Legal market.
+Slowly and gradually, it becomes a more trustful and powerful method among the Indian people and around the Globe. in India is the process of Mediation is completely confidential and any information furnished by any party and a document prepared or submitted is inadmissible and sealed.
 The mediator cannot be called as a witness to testify in any court case and cannot disclose any information related to the proceedings.
 Mediation in Inia is divided into the main 2 categories:

 (1) Court Referred Mediation: